bunkerity/bunkerweb/docs/web-ui.md

 ### 2FA

-!!! info "Secret key loss"
+!!! warning "Secret key loss"

     In case you lost your secret key, you can [disable 2FA from the CLI following these steps](troubleshooting.md#lost-2fa-authentication).